 The Manager manages this risk by maintaining sufficient level of liquid assets to meet anticipated payments and cancellations of the units by unit holders.
-Liquid assets comprise bank balances, which are capable of being converted into cash within 7 business days.
+Liquid assets comprise bank balances and deposits with licensed financial institutions, which are capable of being converted into cash within 7 business days.
 The Fund's investments in collective investment scheme are realisable which are capable of being converted into cash within 10 business days.
 This is expected to reduce the risks for the entire portfolio without limiting the Fund's growth potentials.

-The table below summarises the Fund's financial liabilities into relevant maturity groupings based on the remaining year as at the statement of financial position date to the contractual maturity date.
+The table below summarises the Fund's financial liabilities into relevant maturity groupings based on the remaining period as at the statement of financial position date to the contractual maturity date.
 The amounts in the table are the contractual undiscounted cash flows.